-Ten Japanese-to-English Translation Myths Believed by some Translation UsersA peak behind the curtain of the translation industry
+Ten Japanese-to-English Translation Myths Believed by some Translation UsersPeeking behind the curtain.

-It is difficult for people outside the translation business, and particularly for users of translation services, to distinguish between comfortable beliefs and the realities of the providers they are using to translate Japanese documents.
+It is difficult for people outside the translation business, including users of translation services, to distinguish between comfortable beliefs and the realities of the providers they are using to translate their Japanese documents.
 Myths abound, and translation providers often allow clients to believe those myths.
-Let’s look at some of them.
+Let's look at some of them.

 Myth One: The translations you order are done by the translation company receiving your order.

-This is most likely false for most translations ordered in the US from large translation companies, and certainly from the few large ones that sell translations to law firms, because they are no more than brokers, purchasing and reselling translations.
-Most major translation brokers used by law firms in the US, for example, do no translations themselves, their business model being to subcontract to uberized precarian individual translators who are not and never become their employees.
+This is most likely false for most translations ordered in the US from translation brokers purporting to be translation companies, and certainly when ordering from the few large ones that sell translations to law firms, because they are no more than brokers, purchasing and reselling translations.
+Most major translation brokers used by law firms in the US, for example, do no translations themselves, their business model being simply to purchase and resell translations.

 Myth Two: The translation company you order work from understands the documents you send them.